fredchristianson/arduino-micropython/README.md

 # arduino-micropython
 A library and apps for running micropython on esp32.
-Currently testing
+Currently just learning micropython.